 The Elkhart Model Railroad Club was chartered on April 11, 1950.
 The original purpose of the club was to be a social organization that would promote the hobby of model railroading and embracing the concept that model railroading is fun.
-Over sixty-five years later that same founding principle remains our foundation.
+Over seventy years later that same founding principle remains our foundation.

-Originally a loose-knit round-robin group, the early members of the club worked on small portable layouts of what was dubbed ‘The Rocky River Line.”
+Originally a loose-knit round-robin group, the early members of the club worked on small portable layouts of what was dubbed The Rocky River Line.
 These portable layouts would be displayed in public venues throughout the area, generating interest in the club.
-As club membership grew, so did the desire for a home for a permanent layout.
+As the club membership grew, so did the desire for a home for a permanent layout.

-The fellow in the middle is founding member Bob Mangum who was active in the club for over 25 years. here's a picture of Bob at a meeting in the 1970's.
+This picture shows three original members of the Elkhart Model Railroad Club at a local school in 1950 showing a Rocky River Line Module.
+The fellow in the middle is founding member Bob Mangum who was active in the club for over 25 years. here's a picture of Bob at a meeting in the 1970s.
 Bob is a pretty good builder.
 He built the trestle. shown lower left, in the early 70s and it's still in use today.
 It shows up in several pictures and videos on our website.

-Everybody belonged to NMRA in 1951
+Everybody belonged to the NMRA in 1951

 Many members paid extra monthly to help pay for the expansion project.
 Those same members helped in the construction and expansion of the facility over the years.

 The other event that happened at the end of the 50s was the torch was passed to a man who would become an icon of The Elkhart Model Railroad Club for decades to come.
 In February of 1959, Charlie Hammes became a member of the club, and for the next four decades Charlie, often single-handedly, kept the club solvent and open.
 Charlie was a member of the club till his death in 2006.
 Charlie was a Crew Supervisor for NIPSCO for 35 years before he retired in 1983.
 He was a Veteran of the United States Army, serving his country proudly during WW II.
-Charlie was an experienced electrician and because of this experience he was able to build, wire and maintain most of the electronics that it took to run a large HO scale layout.
+Charlie was an experienced electrician and because of this experience, he was able to build, wire, and maintain most of the electronics that it took to run a large HO scale layout.